 What benefits am I entitled to from the pension plan upon retirement?

 - Monthly pension income,

 - Optional coverage under the Medical Services Plan,

 - Optional coverage for Extended Health Care and Dental under Pacific Blue Cross for Municipal Plan members and Green Shield for College and Public Service Plan members..

 Premium payments may be subsidized up to 100% by the pension plan depending on your length of pensionable service.
-If you are not subsidized up to 100%, the difference in premium costs will be deducted from your monthly pension cheque.
-For more detailed information see "Retired Members", "Publications" under each plan at www.pensionsbc.ca.Top
+If you are not subsidized up to 100%, the total cost, or the difference in premium costs, will be deducted from your monthly pension cheque.
+For more detailed information, see “Guide for plan members/After retirement” section under each plan at www.pensionsbc.ca.Top